-(All of the above must be 25 minutes of less)
+(All of the above must be 25 minutes or less)

 • One Minute Movie (exactly 60 seconds long, including titles and credits)

-• Films will be accepted via our online portal FilmFreeway.com.
+• Films will be accepted via our online portals of FilmFreeway.com.
 Both websites use Secure Online Screeners, and this is our only method of submission.

 • No postal submissions will be accepted.